lucideus-repo/UnSAFE_Bank/README.md

 ### Installing iOS Application
 1. Download and install the [Cydia Impactor](http://www.cydiaimpactor.com/) on your system.
 2. Connect your iPhone to the system and open Cydia Impactor.
+3. Navigate to the **iOS Application** directory.
-3. Drag and drop the **UnSAFE Bank.ipa** file placed in the **iOS Application** directory.
+4. Drag and drop the **UnSAFE Bank.ipa** file on Cydia Impactor.
+5. Follow the Cydia Impactor process to complete the installation.
-4. Trust the developer profile (if required).
+6. Trust the developer profile (if required) and your application would be ready to use.

+**Note:** You can always use other methods to install the iOS application as per your convenience.

 ### Test Connectivity Status
-1. Connect your iPhone and System to the same internet connection.
+1. Make sure your iPhone and System are connected to the same network.
-2. Check you system IP address (ifconfig) and the port on which backend is running (Default port is 80).
+2. Check your system IP address (ifconfig) and the port on which backend is running (Default port is 80).
-3. Open the iOS Application and provide the connection strings on the top right corner to connect.
+3. Open the iOS Application and provide the connection strings on the top right corner to connect to the backend.
-4. You are successfully connected if there is no error message on your iPhone
+4. If there is no error message on your iPhone then "You are connected successfully".
+5. If there is an error, make sure your backend is running successfuly or you have provided the correct IP address/port.

 ### Login Credentials
 Customer ID and password is required to login into the application.
 You can always sign up as a new user in the application.